odunola499/parakeet-streaming/README.md

 streaming.
 The small model emits an end-of-utterance (EOU) token  and is designed for low-latency English transcription without punctuation or capitalization.
-The large model is a cache-aware FastConformer RNNT supports punctuation and capitalization with configurable chunk sizes for streaming workloads.
+The large model supports punctuation and capitalization.

 Model weights are governed by NVIDIA's Open Model License (NeMo).
 The model implementation in this repo rewrites the q, k, v layers  in FastConformer to be a single linear layer ```qkv``` and chunks this to get the query, key and values.
-Because of this, weights of both models are saved in the ```safetensors``` format in a separate huggingface repo.
+Because of this, weights of both models are saved in the ```safetensors``` format in a separate huggingface repo for easier loading.
-This allows for faster weight loading but the official license terms still apply.
+This also allows for faster weight loading but the official license terms still apply.

 Expected latency is about 160 ms. On an NVIDIA A100, the small model supports around